mit-pdos/sigmaos/tutorial/01_local_dev.md

 docker exec etcd-server etcdctl version
 ```

-Also, sigmaos expects the directory `~/.aws` to exist when it runs.
-To create
+Also, sigmaos expects the directories `~/.aws` and `/mnt/9p` to exist when it
-it, run:
+runs.
+To create them, run:

 ```
 mkdir ~/.aws
+mkdir /mnt/9p
 ```

 In order to make sure the build succeeded, run a simple test which